pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-pachyderm-jupyterhub.md

-The Pachyderm Integrated Development Environment (IDE) is an extension to the standard Pachyderm deployment that enables you to leverage JupyterLab user interface integrated with Pachyderm data version control system.
+The Pachyderm Integrated Development Environment (IDE) is an extension to the standard Pachyderm deployment that enables you to leverage JupyterHub and JupyterLab user interface integrated with the Pachyderm data version control system.

 When you deploy the Pachyderm IDE, an underlying deployment script spins up a JupyterHub deployment in the same Kubernetes cluster